jacobwojoski/dice-stats-ts/README.md

 3. Render the HBS html using the HBS data received

 ### What does each piece do
-- database: Interacting with FoundryVTT Flags to store and load player data betweegames
+- database:         /* Interacting with FoundryVTT Flags to store and load player data betweegames */
-- forms:    UI Components that extend foundrys default UI classes
-- import:   Google Charts lib for displaying nice graphs
+- import:           /* Google Charts lib for displaying nice graphs */
-- local_storage:    The main storage Object structure for Dice Stats Player /* Top level storage object */
+- local_storage:    /* The main storage Object structure for Dice Stats */
-        System Info /* Roll Information that usually tied to specific systems */ Degree Success Info         ( Fails / Success / Crits / etc ) System Specifc Roll Info    ( Attacks / Saves / Initiative / etc )
+    Player              /* Top level storage object */ System Info         /* Roll Information that usually tied to specific systems */ Degree Success Info         ( Fails / Success / Crits / etc ) System Specifc Roll Info    ( Attacks / Saves / Initiative / etc )
             Dice Pools                  ( Advantage / Disadvantage / # Successes EX:BitD )
-        Dice /* Array of DICE Objects */
-            DieType /* D2, D4, D6, D8 ... etc */
+        Dice                /* Array of DICE Objects */ DieType                     /* D2, D4, D6, D8 ... etc */
-            DieMax  /* max possible value from die roll */ RollResults=[0:DieMax] /* Array of size DieMax thats an int to track num of times each value was rolled */ BlindRollResults /* Same as above but hidden from players untill GM pushes from this chart to RollResults */ Streaks /* Increasing numbers in a row 4,5,6 : 17,18,19 etc */ Message Roll Info       /* All data from message thats important, System Parsers handle getting what we need.
+            DieMax                      /* max possible value from die roll */ RollResults=[0:DieMax]      /* Array of size DieMax thats an int to track num of times each value was rolled */ BlindRollResults            /* Same as above but hidden from players untill GM pushes from this chart to RollResults */
+            Streaks                     /* Increasing numbers in a row 4,5,6 : 17,18,19 etc */
+    Message Roll Info  /* All data from message thats important, System Parsers handle getting what we need.
 This gets sorted and placed in local Info */
         Message Die info    /* Die Specifc info from message thats important */
 - message_parsers:  /* System specific implementation to pull data from Foundry Message objects to be stored in Message Objects */
+- ui-components:    /* UI Components that extend foundrys default UI classes */
+    forms:              /* Any  ui component that extends FormApplication */
+    misc:               /* Other UI Components, Mainly Scene Control Buttons */
-- utils: Utility funtions
+- utils:            /* Utility funtions */
-    hbs_helpers:/* Helper funtions for handlebars templates */
+    hbs_helpers:        /* Helper funtions for handlebars templates */
     hbs_packer:         /* Convert local_storage into objects that handlebars templates can use */
     hooks:              /* Deal with any foundry specifc hooks like init & createChatMessage */
     sockets:            /* A way to update data between different clients (players) */
     utils:              /* Misc Utility funtions */